pnp/sp-dev-fx-webparts/samples/react-company-stories/README.md

 ## Prerequisites

+- Before deploying your SharePoint Framework package to your tenant, you will need to deploy the @microsoft/mgt-spfx SharePoint Framework package to your tenant.
+You can download the package corresponding to the version of @microsoft/mgt-spfx that you used in your project, from the [Releases](https://github.com/microsoftgraph/microsoft-graph-toolkit/releases) section on GitHub.
+See here for more information about using Microsoft Graph Toolkit components in SPFx: https://docs.microsoft.com/en-gb/graph/toolkit/get-started/mgt-spfx
 - A SharePoint list called "Stories" with the following fields:
   - Image: image field type
   - Content: multi-line field type